Human rights in Iran: Comparison

-The Islamic revolution is thought to have a significantly worse human rights record than the Pahlavi Dynasty it overthrew.
+The Islamic revolution is thought to have a significantly worse human rights record than the Pahlavi dynasty it overthrew.
 According to political historian Ervand Abrahamian, "whereas less than 100 political prisoners had been executed between 1971 and 1979, more than 7900 were executed between 1981 and 1985. ... the prison system was centralized and drastically expanded ...
 Prison life was drastically worse under the Islamic Republic than under the Pahlavis.
 One who survived both writes that four months under [Islamic Republic warden] Ladjevardi took the toll of four years under SAVAK.
 In the prison literature of the Pahlavi era, the recurring words had been ‘boredom’ and ‘monotony’.
 In that of the Islamic Republic, they were ‘fear’, ‘death’, ‘terror’, ‘horror’, and most frequent of all ‘nightmare’ (‘kabos’)."

+UN reports indicate an increase in executions in Iran in 2024 compared to 2023.
+A total of 901 people were executed during the year, including 40 individuals within a single week.